-The PRA requires a director or Senior Manager is allocated the prescribed responsibility T-2 (Performance of the ORSA) under the SMCR.
-The CRO has been allocated this responsibility for 2020, which is documented within the Management Responsibilities Map and Statement of Responsibility.
+The PRA requires that a director or Senior Manager is allocated the prescribed responsibility T-2 (Performance of the ORSA) under the SMCR.
+The CRaCO has been allocated this responsibility, which is documented within the Management Responsibilities Map and Statement of Responsibility.

-The Risk Committee is responsible for both reviewing and recommending the ORSA scenarios, assumptions and the ORSA report to the Board for approval.
+The Risk Committee is responsible for reviewing and recommending the ORSA scenarios and stresses, and the ORSA report to the Board for approval.